UBC-MDS/Giant_Pumpkins_Weight_Prediction/README.md

     Data cleaning and preparation is required for making features ready for the machine learning regression model.
 An analysis of the trends, correlation with actual pumpkin weights, .
 Both R and Python data wrangling tools such as tidyverse-deplyr, , numpy, pandas, and visualisation tools such as ggplot/ggplot2, Altair, Matplotlib are planned to be used.

+    On initial observations, the data seems to be mostly from the US.
+The distribution of the GPC sites, city and state/province are more evenly distributed.
+We consider these columns are all good features to be used.
+Plots of the mean weight of giant pumpkins against different features (ott, country, city, state, gpc site) also suggest these features relates to the target (weight).

-    The desired outputs are processed data set in form of .csv file., RMD file/ Notebook for reproducible codes
+    The desired outputs are processed data set in form of .csv file., RMD file/ Notebook for reproducible codes.

+    The initial EDA can be viewed and explored [here](https://github.com/UBC-MDS/Giant_Pumpkins_Weight_Prediction/tree/main/src/pumpkin_eda.ipynb).

 3.  **Predictive Modelling**